-Vaccination is safe and the most effective way to lower your chances of becoming seriously ill or hospitalised from vaccine-preventable diseases.
+Vaccination is a simple and effective way to lower your chances of becoming seriously ill or hospitalised from vaccine-preventable diseases.
 By keeping up-to-date with your vaccinations, you’re also helping out the community by protecting the more vulnerable people from becoming infected.

-Some vaccinations are provided for older adults for free via the National Immunisation Program (NIP).
-These include: influenza vaccine, pneumococcal vaccine and the shingles vaccine
+Some vaccines are provided free to older adults via the National Immunisation Program.
+These include influenza vaccine for people 65 years and older, and the pneumococcal and shingles vaccines for those over 70.

 Commonly asked questions